How to Visit the Louvre (2026 Guide + Mistakes to Avoid)

 • Prints and Drawings

-The Louvre’s treasures are exhibited in the Museum’s three interconnected Wings: Richelieu Wing, Denon Wing, and Sully Wing, clearly marked on the Louvre map.
+The Louvre’s treasures are exhibited in its three interconnected wings: the Richelieu Wing, the Denon Wing, and the Sully Wing, which are clearly marked on the Louvre Museum map.

 Denon Wing

-On the Louvre map, you will find the Denon Wing facing the Seine River.
-Denon Wing is named after M. Denon (1747-1825), the first director of the Musée du Louvre.
-In Denon Wing, visitors find important artworks such as the Mona Lisa by Leonardo da Vinci or The Winged Victory of Samothrace.
+On the Louvre map, the Denon Wing faces the Seine River.
+This Wing is named after M. Denon (1747-1825), the first director of the Musée du Louvre.
+In the Denon Wing, you can see important artworks such as the Mona Lisa by Leonardo da Vinci or The Winged Victory of Samothrace.

-If you want to concentrate on one Louvre Wing only, we suggest the Denon Wing.
+If you want to concentrate on only one Louvre Wing, I suggest the Denon Wing.

 Sully Wing

 The Sully Wing is located between the Denon Wing and the Richelieu Wing and is named after M. Sully (1559-1641), Chief Minister of King Henri IV.
-In the Sully Wing, visitors can find the Medieval Louvre, the Egyptian Antiquities, and the Venus of Milo.
+In the Sully Wing, you can see the Medieval Louvre, the Egyptian Antiquities, and the Venus of Milo.

 Richelieu Wing

-On the map of the Louvre, you will find the Richelieu Wing facing Rue de Rivoli.
-The Richelieu Wing is named after Cardinal Richelieu (1585-1642), Chief Minister of King Louis XIII.
-In Richelieu Wing, visitors can find French paintings and sculptures, Napoleon III apartments, and Near Eastern Antiquities.
+On the Louvre map, the Richelieu Wing faces Rue de Rivoli.
+The Richelieu Wing is named after Cardinal Richelieu (1585-1642), the Chief Minister of King Louis XIII.
+In the Richelieu Wing, you can see French paintings and sculptures, Napoleon III’s apartments, and Near Eastern Antiquities.

 Best of the Louvre